pragma-/Plang/README.md

     > fn add(a, b) a + b; add(3, "4")
      Error: cannot apply binary operator ADD (have types Number and String)

-One way to resolve this is to apply the Number() type-conversion function on the parameters inside the function body, creating a polymorphic function with implicit dynamic type-conversion:
+One way to resolve this is to apply the Number() type-conversion function to the parameters inside the function body, creating a polymorphic function with dynamic type-conversion that can accept any argument that can be converted to `Number`:

     > fn add(a, b) Number(a) + Number(b); add(3, "4")
      7